 This Guidance gives some best practice advice on how to implement the Rules.
 Although this Guidance is not mandatory, compliance with the relevant Law Society Rules and this Guidance will be taken into account when we consider the complaint, and in setting any complaints levy for any issues that are upheld.

 The SLCC can, and has, upheld complaints about inadequate complaint handling, sometimes even when the main issues of complaint about the work done have not been upheld.

-Law Society and SSDT rulings over the last few years have also clarified that:
+The Law Society of Scotland and Scottish Solicitors' Discipline Tribunal rulings over the last few years have also clarified that:

 - Your complaints process should ALWAYS be free to use – it is inappropriate to threaten to, or attempt to charge for your time in answering a complaint

 - You should not exclude a client’s statutory right to complain from your Terms of Business, nor the right to have your fees assessed independently by the Auditor of Court